Office Staff

 Director of Finance

-Gary directs the day-to-day financial operations of Alpine Ascents.
-He’s recently arrived in Seattle after living overseas for a number of years whilst working for various not for profits.
-Gary’s interests include soccer, cricket and a growing understanding of baseball.
+Gary directs the financial operations of Alpine Ascents.
+Originally from London, he landed in Seattle after living overseas for a number of years whilst working for various not-for-profit organizations.
+Gary’s interests include soccer, cricket, and a growing understanding of baseball.

 Matt Lepisto